-Students will be notified (by email, post or in person - arrangements will be made before students leave for the summer break) immediately results are published.
+Students will be notified by email, post or in person immediately results are published.
+(Arrangements will have been made before students leave for the summer break).

-A summary of results will be posted on the Red Balloon Website.
+A summary of results will be posted on the Red Balloon website.

-Enquiries about results (EARs)
+Enquiries about results